JeschkeLab/DeerLab/docsrc/source/auto_examples/plot_selecting_an_optimal_model.rst

  .. code-block:: none

-    d:\lufa\projects\deerlab\deerlab\deerlab\fitparamodel.py:191: UserWarning: The fitted value of parameter #5, is at the lower bound of the range. warnings.warn('The fitted value of parameter #{}, is at the lower bound of the range.'.format(p)) d:\lufa\projects\deerlab\deerlab\deerlab\utils\gof.py:54: RuntimeWarning: divide by zero encountered in double_scalars R2 = 1 - np.sum((x-xfit)**2)/np.sum((xfit-np.mean(xfit))**2)
+    d:\lufa\projects\deerlab\deerlab\deerlab\fitparamodel.py:197: UserWarning: The fitted value of parameter #5, is at the lower bound of the range. warnings.warn('The fitted value of parameter #{}, is at the lower bound of the range.'.format(p)) d:\lufa\projects\deerlab\deerlab\deerlab\utils\gof.py:54: RuntimeWarning: divide by zero encountered in double_scalars R2 = 1 - np.sum((x-xfit)**2)/np.sum((xfit-np.mean(xfit))**2)
-    d:\lufa\projects\deerlab\deerlab\deerlab\fitparamodel.py:191: UserWarning: The fitted value of parameter #8, is at the lower bound of the range. warnings.warn('The fitted value of parameter #{}, is at the lower bound of the range.'.format(p)) d:\lufa\projects\deerlab\deerlab\deerlab\utils\gof.py:54: RuntimeWarning: divide by zero encountered in double_scalars R2 = 1 - np.sum((x-xfit)**2)/np.sum((xfit-np.mean(xfit))**2)
+    d:\lufa\projects\deerlab\deerlab\deerlab\fitparamodel.py:197: UserWarning: The fitted value of parameter #8, is at the lower bound of the range. warnings.warn('The fitted value of parameter #{}, is at the lower bound of the range.'.format(p)) d:\lufa\projects\deerlab\deerlab\deerlab\utils\gof.py:54: RuntimeWarning: divide by zero encountered in double_scalars R2 = 1 - np.sum((x-xfit)**2)/np.sum((xfit-np.mean(xfit))**2)
-    d:\lufa\projects\deerlab\deerlab\deerlab\fitparamodel.py:191: UserWarning: The fitted value of parameter #2, is at the lower bound of the range. warnings.warn('The fitted value of parameter #{}, is at the lower bound of the range.'.format(p)) d:\lufa\projects\deerlab\deerlab\deerlab\fitparamodel.py:191: UserWarning: The fitted value of parameter #5, is at the lower bound of the range. warnings.warn('The fitted value of parameter #{}, is at the lower bound of the range.'.format(p))